Kill (film)

-Kill is a 2023 Indian Hindi-language action film written and directed by Nikhil Nagesh Bhat and produced by Dharma Productions and Sikhya Entertainment.
+Kill is a 2023 Indian Hindi-language action thriller film written and directed by Nikhil Nagesh Bhat and produced by Dharma Productions and Sikhya Entertainment.
 The film, which is inspired by a train robbery experienced by Bhat in 1995, stars Lakshya, Raghav Juyal, Ashish Vidyarthi, Harsh Chhaya, Tanya Maniktala and Abhishek Chauhan.

 Kill premiered at the Toronto International Film Festival on 7 September 2023, where it was first runner-up for the People's Choice Award: Midnight Madness.
 It was also screened at the Tribeca Film Festival in June 2024.

-Kill was theatrically released on 5 July 2024 to positive reviews from critics, who praised its cinematrography, visuals, soundtrack, cast performances and action sequences but criticised the overly graphic violence and plot.
-The film grossed ₹47.12 crore against a budget of ₹20 crore.
+Kill was theatrically released on 5 July 2024 to positive reviews from critics, who praised its cinematography, visuals, soundtrack, cast performances and action sequences but criticized the overly graphic violence and plot.
+The film grossed ₹47.12 crore against a budget of ₹40 crore.

 Kill received fifteen nominations at the 70th Filmfare Awards including Best Film, Best Director (Bhat), Best Male Debut (Lakshya) and Best Supporting Actor (Juyal) and won Best Male Debut (Lakshya).

 Plot

 Amrit, an NSG commando, and his colleague Viresh return to Palampur, Himachal Pradesh.
 Amrit has been in a long-term relationship with his girlfriend Tulika Singh, the daughter of a powerful business tycoon, Baldev Singh Thakur.
 One day, Baldev arranges Tulika's engagement to another man, prompting Amrit and Viresh to travel to Ranchi for the engagement.
 In Ranchi, Amrit pleads with Tulika to elope with him, but she refuses as she fears the repercussions from Baldev.

 The next day, Tulika and her family board a superfast express train from Ranchi to New Delhi.
 Unbeknownst to them, Amrit and Viresh also board the train.
 During the journey, Amrit seizes an opportunity to propose to Tulika.
 However, as the train reaches Daltonganj station, a group of armed dacoits, led by the cunning Fani Bhushan, boards the train.
 Their plan is to rob specific coaches and make a swift escape.
 Waiting for them with their getaway plan is Fani's father Beni Bhushan, a notorious dacoit leader, and other members of their gang.
 They also have jammers to prevent news of their heist from getting out until they escape.

 During the heist, Fani learns that Baldev Singh Thakur is also on the train.
 He attempts to kidnap Baldev and his family, but is attacked by Amrit and Viresh.
-In the scuffle, Viresh kills Babban—Fani's uncle and Beni's brother—to save Tulika's mother.
+In the scuffle, Viresh kills Babban—Fani's uncle and Beni's brother—to save Tulika's mothers.
 Enraged, Fani and Babban's son Ravi abandon the heist to exact revenge, alongside other dacoits.
 Amrit and Viresh fight off a few bandits until Fani uses a child as a hostage to stop them before using a homemade firearm to shoot Viresh, but misses.
 Fani captures a wounded Viresh, while Amrit takes Ravi hostage.
 Amrit searches for Tulika's sister Ahaana, who is trapped somewhere in the train.
 Eventually, the train stops at the railway crossing where Beni and more bandits climb aboard, having just been informed of Babban's death.